skytruong90/Bowie_State_REU-Summer_2021/README.md

 # Bowie_State_Cybersecurity-REU
-I did my research a machine learning approach to enhancing intrusion detection systems.
+I did my research in machine learning and how it approach to enhancing the intrusion detection systems.